wp-plugins/echosign/Readme.txt

 == Description ==

 Wordpress Echo Sign plugin is a simple integration of Adobe echo sign features to your wordpress.
-You can add e-signatures to your existing business processes.
+Get complete guide on [Adobe EchoSign WordPress plugin][(ttps://www.smackcoders.com/blog/adobe-echosign-wordpress.html) here.

 - Plugin used to send PDF to users to get their digital signature or details from user/receiver
 - User has to create PDF using this link (https://www.echosign.adobe.com/en/home.html)